-In summary, our simulations suggest that the net benefit of the program is positive-not only for participants themselves, but taking into account the fraction of program fees that are not covered already by farmer fees.
-Moreover, given that we find no evidence of heterogeneous treatment effects above in Section 5.3, we expect that the net benefit of participation should be broadly positive for participants.
-Perhaps most convincingly, 1AF continues to grow rapidly, and we observe that a majority of treated farmers in our sample choose to re-enroll in the program in the subsequent season, and on average they increase the percentage of their land enrolled in the program.
+In summary, our simulations suggest that the net social benefit of the program is positive-not only for participants themselves, but taking into account the fraction of program fees that are not covered already by farmer fees.
+Moreover, given that we find no evidence of heterogeneous treatment effects above in Section 5.3, we expect that the net benefit of participation should be broadly positive for participants at scale.